michaelrsweet/michaelrsweet.github.com/_posts/2020-03-13-announcing-pappl.md

 and allows a PAPPL-based driver to provide details such as updated media information.

-Drivers can also provide printer identification - usually a sound or a light on the printer - that is used when multiple printers are present and the user needs to know which printer they are using.
+Drivers can also support printer identification, usually a sound or a light on the printer, which is a requirement for IPP Everywhere™ and is used to visually or audibly isolate a particular printer for the user.

 Embedded Web Interface